syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Ribbon.md

 ## Adding Diagram Ribbon

-The following section helps you to add SfDiagramRibbon in your application with SfDiagram.
+The following section helps you to add the SfDiagramRibbon in your application with the SfDiagram.

-SfDiagramRibbon control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
+The SfDiagramRibbon control can be added to the application by dragging it from the toolbox and dropping it in the designer view.
 The required assembly references will be added automatically.

 ![DiagramRibbonfromToolbox](Diagram-Ribbon_images/DiagramRibbonToolbox.png)

-Steps to add Diagram Ribbon control manually is given below with its code example.
+Steps to add the Diagram ribbon control manually is given below with its code example.

 1. Add the following required assembly reference to the project `Syncfusion.SfDiagramRibbon.WPF`.

-2. Import Syncfusion WPF schema `http://schemas.syncfusion.com/wpf` or SfDiagramRibbon control namespace `Syncfusion.UI.Xaml.DiagramRibbon` in your application.
+2. Import the Syncfusion WPF schema `http://schemas.syncfusion.com/wpf` or the SfDiagramRibbon control namespace `Syncfusion.UI.Xaml.DiagramRibbon` in your application.

-3. Declare SfDiagramRibbon control in your application.
+3. Declare the SfDiagramRibbon control in your application.

 {% tabs %}